zama-ai/concrete/docs/dev/howto/project_setup.md

 ## Leaving the environment

-After your work is done you can simply run the following command to leave the environment.
+After your work is done, you can simply run the following command to leave the environment.

 ```shell
 deactivate